World Series MVP Strasburg on IL with nerve issue in hand

 After being scratched from the rotation his first couple of turns, Strasburg made his debut last Sunday against the Baltimore Orioles, but left during a five-run fifth inning.
 He shook his right hand vigorously after one pitch and said after the game the problem was still something he was trying to work through.

-Last year, he made all 33 of his starts for Washington, leading the NL in innings and wins and going 18-6 with a 3.32 ERA and 251 strikeouts.
+Last year, he made all 33 of his starts for Washington, leading the NL in innings and wins while going 18-6 with a 3.32 ERA and 251 strikeouts.

 Then he helped the Nationals win the franchise’s first championship by becoming the first pitcher in baseball history to finish a postseason with a 5-0 record, while posting a 1.98 ERA, 47 strikeouts and just four walks in 36 1/3 innings.

-“He’s going to be here for a lot of years.
-He’s going to pitch a lot of innings.
-In order to do that, he’s got to be healthy,” Martinez said.
-“And I told him: ‘You did everything you can.
-It’s just a weird injury for you.
-So let’s just try to get it right.’”

-To take Strasburg’s spot on the active roster, the Nationals recalled right-handed reliever Ryne Harper from the team’s alternate training site.
+To take Strasburg’s spot on the active roster, the Nationals recalled right-handed reliever Ryne Harper from the team’s alternate training site – he was optioned there a day earlier.

 Follow Howard Fendrich on Twitter at https://twitter.com/HowardFendrich